Please contact us if you would like access to Modern Slavery Act statements from previous years.

 To find out more about what we do and our values, please go to: https://www.astellas.com/en

 Astellas Pharma Inc. is a signatory to the United Nations Global Compact which demonstrates our existing voluntary support for achieving sustainable growth, including our respect for internationally proclaimed human rights and our desire to ensure that we are not complicit in human rights abuses.
-In June 2023, Astellas Pharma Inc. was included in the FTSE4Good Sustainability Index for the twelfth consecutive year which includes human rights and labor standards as part of its selection criteria.
+In June 2024, Astellas Pharma Inc. was included in the FTSE4Good Sustainability Index for the thirteenth consecutive year which includes human rights and labor standards as part of its selection criteria.

 We know that slavery, servitude, forced or compulsory labor and human trafficking (collectively referred to as “Modern Slavery” in this statement) is a global and increasing challenge for governments and business.